Frequently Asked Questions

 The score represents "pressure" — an abstract measure of instability signals.
 It's not a prediction or safety index.
 Higher scores mean more recent activity detected.

-The ingestion pipeline runs every 6 hours (01:00, 07:00, 13:00, 19:00 UTC).
+The ingestion pipeline runs every 12 hours (02:00 and 14:00 UTC).
+The 30-day scoring window changes slowly, so 12-hour intervals capture daily news cycles without burning excess compute.
 Scores combine fresh incidents with decayed historical pressure and asymmetric continuity rules.

 Structured APIs (USGS, GDACS, ReliefWeb, WHO, GDELT) plus curated RSS feeds from major news outlets, humanitarian orgs, and conflict monitors.